JaoShiGitHub/ElixirOrderMenu/README.md

 # OrderMenu

-A learning project focused on understanding state management in Phoenix LiveView.
+This app is built to learn state management in Phoenix LiveView.

 ## Primary Files and Folders